zuriniw/handShadowPlay2ComicPage/README.md

 * The `json` file in this folder.
 You can feed it into LLM to get the captions.
 * The pictures that were saved in the `screen/img` folder inside the `streamdiffusion` folder.
 These pictures are the "keypanels."

 ## Description

 ### Concept

-Traditional hand shadow play is a cherished childhood memory, but it comes with inherent limitations.
-First, creative play can be difficult for children, as it’s hard to maintain precise hand shapes to represent specific animals—especially when performing various actions.
-Second, the experience is fleeting; memories of the play often fade quickly.

-This project reimagines hand shadow play as an engaging, collaborative, and easy-to-perform storytelling system that generates a printable comic page documenting the storylines formed during play.
-It detects hand gestures, classifies animal characters, and generates vivid six-panel comics to reflect the interaction.
+This project reimagines hand shadow animal play as an engaging, collaborative, and easy-to-perform narrative that generates a printable comic page documenting the storylines formed during play.
+It detects hand gestures, classifies animal characters, and generates vivid six-panel comics with captions.

 ### Input System